eflautt/ga-data-science/lessons/lesson-14/readme.md

 Topic models are useful for organizing a collection of documents and uncovering the main underlying concepts.

-There are many variants as well, that incorporate attempt to add more structure to the 'model'
+There are many variants as well, that attempt to incorporate more structure into the 'model'

  - Supervised Topic Models
     - Guide the process with pre-decided topics